One-Day Course

 COURSE DESCRIPTION

 Users of FT-IR spectrometers may have received little or no formal training in spectroscopy and therefore cannot distinguish between “good” and “bad” spectra.
-In this course, we will show many of the problems that are commonly encountered with FT-IR spectra measured by users and show how to avoid them.
-Problems can appear from the instrument, the sample accessory, post processing and the sample itself.
-We will discuss all the potential sources of errors.
-We also will have a hands-on component where the principles will be demonstrated on a commercial instrument including accessory sampling errors and improper data processing.
-We will also discuss “tips and tricks” that may never be found in a book but make your analysis easier.
+In this course, we will show many of the problems that are commonly encountered with FT-IR spectra measured by inexperienced (and often experienced!) users and show how to avoid them.
+Problems can appear from the instrument, the sample accessory and/or presentation.
+Since the bulk of the samples that are currently analyzed are done by Attenuated Total Reflection we will cover it in detail.
+We will also address common problems associated with other accessories.
+We will also be including a “tricks of the trade” component to the class.

 WHO SHOULD ATTEND